MeiChenc/Bankruptcy-Prediction-Unsupervised/README.md

 Corporate bankruptcy is a rare but high-impact event.
 Traditional accuracy-driven models often fail to capture distress signals due to severe class imbalance and noisy financial data.
 This project reframes bankruptcy prediction as a risk detection problem, prioritizing recall, stability, and interpretability over headline accuracy metrics.

-Notebook-driven workflow for predicting corporate bankruptcy (`Bankrupt?`) using financial ratios, heavy class-imbalance mitigation, and threshold tuning.
-The entire experiment—including EDA, resampling, training, and exports—lives inside `Bankruptcy_Prediction.ipynb`.
+The workflow is organized around a primary analysis notebook that integrates EDA, model training, imbalance handling, and threshold optimization.
+The notebook serves as a reproducible research and evaluation environment rather than a one-off experiment.

 ## Decision Context
 Model outputs are designed to function as early-warning indicators rather than binary predictions.